Monday, November 25, 2024

 Biscayne NP

-A Watery Wonderland
+A Watery Wonderland:

 Within sight of downtown Miami, yet worlds away, Biscayne protects a rare combination of aquamarine waters, emerald islands, and fish-bejeweled coral reefs.
 Here too is evidence of 10,000 years of human history, from pirates and shipwrecks to pineapple farmers and presidents.
 Outdoors enthusiasts can boat, snorkel, camp, watch wildlife…or simply relax in a rocking chair gazing out over the bay.